 I should clarify what I mean by zero work.
 Like James, I was incredibly driven to learn.
-Apart from teaching myself to write software, I read lot of books – just not the ones my teachers wanted me to read.
+Apart from teaching myself to write software, I read a lot of books; just not the ones my teachers wanted me to read.
 My dad got me a college textbook on organic chemistry for my 14th birthday.
 I read that several times.

 Also like James, I excelled at antagonizing my teachers and was constantly in trouble at school.
 I also had an episode of failing exams on purpose.

 The Navy had a very strict policy on throwing people out if they weren’t able to keep up academically.
 We had an exam every week or two for the four years of my apprenticeship.
 If you failed one, you were put on a Commander’s Warning; two got you a Captain’s Warning and so on as you worked your way up the hierarchy of shame.
-Each warning came with ever increasing ceremony (picture a military court and you’ll have the setting about right) and ever more impressive certificates of failure.
+Each warning came with ever-increasing ceremony (picture a military court) and ever more impressive certificates of failure.

-I got very good at getting exactly 49% (50% was a pass) but, on a surprising number of occasions, when I got my paper back, it had been altered to give me a couple of extra points and a passing grade.
+I got very good at getting exactly 49% (50% was a pass) but, on a surprising number of occasions, when I got my paper back, it had been altered by the teacher to give me a couple of extra points and a passing grade.

-The education officer explained how it was a two year course and no one had passed it in ten years and failures reflected badly on him and it was a waste of his time and blah blah.
+The education officer explained how it was a two-year course and no one had passed it in ten years and failures reflected badly on him and it was impossible to do in six weeks and it was a waste of his time and blah blah blah.
 Somehow, I conned him into letting me take the exam without taking the classes.

-A couple of days after I got my CinC Warning, I was pulled out of class and told to go see the Captain.
-I was not told why, but I assumed that I had failed my fifth and final exam and that the end of my career in the navy was imminent.
+A couple of days after I got my Commander in Chief Warning, I was pulled out of class and told to go see the Captain.
+I was not told why, but I assumed that I had failed my fifth and final exam and that the end of my career in the Navy was imminent.
 Imagine my surprise when I learned that the Captain had called me out of class to give me my A-Level result personally.
 I had got an A.

 Back to the book.

 If you are not that kind of person, you probably think of people like us as reckless fools.
-You are probably better off taking the establishment path to an education anyway.
+You are probably better off taking the establishment path to a proper education anyway.